Salinas (Castrillón)

 Salinas is one of eight parishes (administrative divisions) in Castrillón, a municipality within the province and autonomous community of Asturias, in northern Spain.

 The population is 4,635 (INE 2006).

-Salinas is a seaside resort and is the second most populated municipality behind Piedras Blancas, which is located just 2 km away.
+Salinas is a seaside resort and is the second most populated municipality behind Piedrasblancas, which is located just 2 km away.

-It has one of the longest beaches in Asturias, which is divided into 3 parts: Salinas, The Espartal and San Juan.
+It has one of the longest beaches in Asturias, which is divided into 3 parts: Salinas, L'Espartal and San Xuan.

 Salinas is visited by hundreds of tourists every year.
-Most of them come from Madrid, seeking a colder summer.
-Also during summer, it is easy to spot a local celebrity walking on the beach, such as the racing driver Fernando Alonso or the actress Bea.
+Most of them come from Madrid, seeking a cooler summer.

 Culture

 The Philippe Cousteau Anchor Museum is located in Salinas on La Peñon peninsula near the Arnao tunnel.